Walter Goehr

-Walter Goehr ([ˈvaltɐ ˈɡøːɐ̯]; 28 May 1903 – 4 December 1960) was a German composer and conductor.
+Walter Goehr ([ˈvaltɐ ˈɡøːɐ̯]; 28 May 1903 – 4 December 1960) was a German composer and conductor who from 1937, lived and worked in the UK.
+He was the father of composer Alexander Goehr.

 Biography

 Goehr was born in Berlin, where he studied with Arnold Schoenberg and embarked on a conducting career, before being forced as a Jew to seek employment outside Germany after working for Berlin Radio in 1932.
-He was invited to become music director for the Gramophone Company (later EMI), so he moved to London.
+He was invited to become music director for the His Master's Voice, so he moved to London.
 In 1937, he conducted the London Philharmonic Orchestra in the premiere recording of Bizet's Symphony in C. During his years as a staff conductor for EMI, he conducted the orchestra for many recordings, including accompaniments for arias sung by Beniamino Gigli, Richard Tauber and Joseph Schmidt.
 In more popular items, his name appears on the record labels as 'G. Walter' or 'George Walter'.
 In addition, he conducted for many concerto recordings, including some by Benno Moiseiwitsch, Myra Hess and others.
 After the war he conducted for several smaller recording companies based in Europe, including for the concerto recordings of the short-lived Australian pianist Noel Mewton-Wood.

 As well as teaching composition in Britain he also instructed pupils in conducting, one of whom was the young Wally Stott, later known as Angela Morley.
 In England he worked for the Columbia Record Company, and between 1945 and 1948 was conductor of the BBC Theatre Orchestra (the predecessor of today's BBC Concert Orchestra); he was also a skilled arranger.
 In January 1946, he conducted the orchestra for the premiere performance of Louis MacNeice's radio play The Dark Tower, with music by Benjamin Britten, on the BBC Home Service.
 He was one of many musicians of European origin and training recruited by Michael Tippett for the staff of Morley College.
 Goehr conducted many important premieres at Morley, including the first British performance of Monteverdi's Vespro della Beata Vergine of 1610.